 The Student Employment Office will adhere to the following hiring deadlines in an effort to ensure that students are processed for employment in a timely manner and to allow sufficient time to place the student on the University payroll.
-No department should allow a student to begin working until the student’s EWR has been approved by SEO and successfully cleared the routing process.
+Student employees may not begin working until the Hiring Proposal and EWR has been approved by SEO and successfully cleared the routing process.

 Before the job search begins, the student should determine what type of position he/she is eligible for in student employment.
 All student employment positions will be classified as follows:

-- Federal/Texas Work Study – to apply for jobs listed as Federal Work Study or Texas Work Study, a student must be awarded this type of funding from the Office of Financial Aid.
-A student may determine if he/she has been awarded work study funds through his/her Panther Tracks account.
-Panther Tracks can be accessed at http://panthertracks.pvamu.edu/
+Federal/Texas Work Study – to apply for jobs listed as Federal Work Study or Texas Work Study, a student must be awarded this type of funding from the Office of Financial Aid.
+A student may determine if he/she has been awarded work study funds through PV Place.

-- Student Hourly – any student who has not been awarded work study funds, or who has officially declined a work study award, may apply for any position listed as Student Hourly.
+Student Hourly – any student who has not been awarded work study funds, may apply for any position listed as Student Hourly.

-- Graduate Work Study – these types of jobs are limited to students who are currently enrolled in a Graduate Program at Prairie View A&M University.
+Graduate Work Study – these types of jobs are limited to students who are currently enrolled in a graduate program at Prairie View A&M University.
 Students accepting Graduate Assistant positions are usually required to work for at least 7 hours per day.
-Graduate Assistant positions will also be classified as Federal Work Study or Texas Work Study.
+Graduate Assistant positions may also be classified as Federal Work Study or Texas Work Study.

 Conditions for Employment

-3. All new student employees will be required to undergo a criminal background check.
+All new student employees will be required to undergo a criminal background check.
 Student employees are required to complete a Confidential Release Form.
-This form will need to be signed by the prospective student employee and delivered to SEO.
+This form will need to be signed by the prospective student employee and attached to the Hiring Proposal.
 Departments will be notified if their prospective student employee does not clear the criminal background check.

-All student employees must complete either new or rehire orientation.
-Additionally, all New Hire student employees must complete the online State Mandated Trainings prior to their prospective date of hire.
-New Hires will bring the following documents to the Student Employment Office to receive their Universal Identification Number (UIN) to access the online trainings:
+Student employees are required to complete the online State Mandated Trainings prior to their prospective date of hire.
+Student who have not worked in the previous two (2) consecutive semesters must bring the following documents (typed and printed single-sided) to the Student Employment Office to receive their Universal Identification Number (UIN) to access the online trainings:

 - Copy of the Employee Wage Request (EWR)